Lake Placid, New York: History

-By 1921, the Lake Placid area could boast a ski jump, speed skating venue, and ski association.
-In 1929, Dr. Godfrey Dewey, Melvil's son, convinced the International Olympic Committee (IOC) Lake Placid had the best winter sports facilities in the United States.
+By 1921, the Lake Placid area boasted a ski jump, speed skating venue, and ski association.
+In 1929, Godfrey Dewey, Melvil's son, convinced the International Olympic Committee (IOC) Lake Placid had the best winter sports facilities in the United States.
 The Lake Placid Club was the headquarters for the IOC for the 1932 and the 1980 Winter Olympics in Lake Placid.